 Getting Started

 A practical guide to installing, configuring, and using Matrix.
-The test-driven methodology is built into the system — agents write tests before implementation, run the full suite before completing tasks, and question architecture when tests reveal problems.
+Quality practices are built into the system prompt that every agent receives.
+Agents write tests before implementation, question architecture when tests reveal problems, and preserve decisions in the task tree.
 You don't need to configure this; it's how Matrix works by default.

 Prerequisites